Voice of Cards: The Beasts of Burden

 • “Unlike game 2 where money was hard to come by and grinding was often needed, having over 80k extra at the end of the game is normal.”

-The emotional aspect of the game is highlighted by Yoko Taro's signature storytelling, which combines whimsical elements with dark, intense moments, creating a captivating narrative.
-Players appreciate the focus on story, character synergy, and world-building over graphics, while the beautiful and heavy soundtrack enhances the overall emotional experience.
+The emotional aspect of the game is highlighted by Yoko Taro's signature storytelling, which combines whimsical elements with dark, intense moments, creating a captivating narrative filled with unexpected twists.
+The game emphasizes the importance of story, character synergy, and world-building over graphics, while its beautiful and heavy soundtrack enhances the emotional experience, making it a memorable RPG.

 • “Yoko Taro's signature style ensures that emotional moments and unexpected twists are plentiful, resulting in a solid and entertaining storyline.”